Sienci-Labs/Resources/superlongboard/slb-manual.md

 - Control Spindles/VFDs and other accessories with Modbus over RS485
 - Independant 4th/rotary axis output to an external driver for simultaneous 4-axis cutting
 - More customizable IO to fine-tune your at-home or shop CNC setup
-- Powered by HAL, leaving bandwidth for even more features to be added with future Firmware updates
+- Powered by HAL, leaving bandwidth for even more features to be added with future firmware updates
 - Don’t have to pay extra for a built-in computer, instead choose to run something lightweight you already have on hand or a more powerful setup to combine both design and CNC control from one computer in your shop

 ### Dimensions